Will I automatically get jail time if I don’t complete my domestic violence class?

 Will I go jail if I don’t complete domestic violence classes?

 If you have gotten a criminal charge for domestic assault or family violence, the consequences can vary.
 It is likely a condition of your probation for you to complete domestic violence or family violence classes.
 Many states have a short window of time to enroll.
+Go to Enroll Now.

 You will usally have a small number of days to get enrolled.
 It is usually between 7 and 30 days.

 There are usually a limit to the maximum number of allowed absences.
 Look on your paperwork to find the requirements for your situation.
+You may also call whoever referred you to take classes.

 Finally, you can only have 3 absences in most situations.
 Check your court paperwork and call around your local area if you are unsure.